 Here's a snapshot of the research I usually complete for you before writing a single word of copy:

-Without fully understanding your target customer we'd never be able to write copy that converts.
-And this isn't surface level research we're talking about… You're going to learn things about your potential users that you never knew before.
+Without fully understanding your target customer I'd never be able to write copy that converts.
+And this isn't surface level research I'm talking about… You're going to learn things about your potential users that you never knew before.
 Here's a snapshot of the kind of things I do:

 Many companies aren't aware of what it takes to actually understand and benefit from their software.
 By coming at it with a pair of fresh eyes, I can help you expose any glitches and figure out where your current users may be struggling.